r0ndi/letrans-api/README.md

 # Letrans api

 Backend application with api to app to use as translation app which additionally can help in study and remembering translation phrases.
+Integrations with: google, microsoft, google-rapid, offline translator.

 ## Installation and usage guide for development

 Before start:
 - Setup postgres database: [Postgres Docs](https://www.postgresql.org/docs/current/tutorial-start.html)
-- Clone this repository: `git clone https://gitlab.com/letrans-r0ndi/letrans-api`
+- Clone this repository: `git clone https://github.com/r0ndi/letrans-api`

 ```sh
 # cd into project